TheRemoteCoder/Unit-Testing-Playground/docs/word-search-terms.md

 TDD-focused mini tutorial for an imaginary, minimal feature described below.
 Based on the '5 Step Method' described on [CodeUtopia](https://codeutopia.net/blog/2016/10/10/5-step-method-to-make-test-driven-development-and-unit-testing-easy).

-**Scope**

-Deeply think about features, expectations and limitations first.
+Scope: Deeply think about features, expectations and limitations first.
 Code last.

 ## Example